pcarleton/garden/content/post/hugo.md

 - Switching ports fixed a connection problem for some reason...
 - the default one through `sudo apt-get install hugo` was from 2020, so intalled from source instead.

+- Render: doesn't seem to be picking up my commits as pulls.